DAH5/StaticPHP/docs/Customisation.md

 **JavaScript Minification** is currently **Disabled** due to a bug in the minification process.
 It will be re-enabled once the bug has been fixed.

+**HTML Tag Preservation:** Sometimes you may want certain tags, like `<pre>`, to remain unminified so that things like code snippets remain intact.
+Simply set `minify_html_tags_to_preserve` to an array of tag names in your StaticPHP configuration.

 ---

 For more information on customising StaticPHP, be sure to check out the [Getting Started](Getting-Started.md) guide.
 For options available to be overridden on a per-file basis, refer to the [MetaData](MetaData.md) guide.